oxidaan/zqloader/README.md

 The project code is portable and should be able to run under both Windows and Linux.
 (For Linux I briefly tried with WSL2/TODO)

+Obviously this project has lots in common with [otla](https://github.com/sweetlilmre/otla).
+Actually I was at 2/3 of developping this when I found out about otla....
+But otla seems barely maintained and uses CppBuilder - I think.
+Unlike Otla this project can also be compiled for Linux.
+And unlike otla it uses compression to speed up even more.

 Project
 ----
 There are two parts: